xpeuvr327/android-pin-cracker/README.md

 # android pin cracker
 If you have enabled usb debugging and have forgot your passcode, this tool is made for you!
 It was tested with Sony Xperia T (aliases: lt30p / mint).
-This script has no success detetion, so I'd recommend using a timlapse camera to film it (x10 speed is perfect)
+This script has no success detetion, so I'd recommend using a timelapse camera to film it (x10 speed is perfect)
 ## Prerequisites
 - Python
 - adb (added to PATH)